 Styling your spreadsheet

-For styling your spreadsheet there is two functions managing the styles for your excel document.
+For styling your spreadsheet, there are two functions managing the styles for your Excel document.
 The styles are given names that can be referenced when you insert values in the cells to style the cell in a certain way.

 - Excel_AddStyle (WorkbookID, "name", "optional other style to duplicate");